wagnerjfr/orchestrator-mysql-replication-docker/README.md

 ## 1- Cloning Orchestrator

-The link to Orchestrator project in GitHub is: https://github.com/github/orchestrator
+Link to the Orchestrator project in GitHub: https://github.com/github/orchestrator

 To clone the project run:
 ```